 Am I dreaming this up?

-The exhibits are there.
+More than 60 exhibits support my claim.
 The court case transcripts, the documents, the witnesses, everything and more is there to prove beyond a reasonable doubt that my allegations are substantiated.

 So when does my sentence for being a suspect end?

-In the light of such prolonged atrocities against me, can we, in earnest, proclaim to the world or to ourselves that the Republic of South Africa is founded on the supremacy of the Constitution and the rule of law?
+In the light of such prolonged atrocities against me, coupled with the atrocities against Nicola then can we, in earnest, proclaim to the world or to ourselves that the Republic of South Africa is founded on the supremacy of the Constitution and the rule of law?